Solar Home Systems Power the Fight Against Gender-Based Violence

 “Power Africa is committed to advancing gender equality and female empowerment.
 Finding innovative ways for the energy sector to combat gender-based violence is an important piece of that commitment,” explained Narlene Egu, Energy Advisor, Economic Growth and Environment Office, USAID/Nigeria.
 “At the onset of the COVID-19 lockdown, we saw an immediate need to provide healthcare and gender-based violence centers with reliable power and knew that we were in a unique position to respond quickly and bring together stakeholder resources to meet this need.
 By electrifying gender-based violence centers we can expand access to life saving resources.”

-To keep these centers operating in Nigeria’s unpredictable electricity environment, Power Africa worked with two private sector companies — ENGIE Energy Access, a Power Africa partner, and Greenlight Planet — to supply 110 solar home system (SHS) units for use in primary health care centers and GBV prevention centers, and for essential workers to use at home.
+To keep these centers operating in Nigeria’s unpredictable electricity environment, Power Africa worked with two private sector companies — ENGIE Energy Access, a Power Africa partner, and Greenlight Planet — to supply 110 solar home system (SHS) units for use in GBV prevention centers, and for essential workers to use at home.

 “Given that the shadow pandemic of gender-based violence has increased in these trying times, it seems imperative and mission-aligned to support facilities and programs that help people that have experienced gender-based violence,” explained Chioma Agogo, Greenlight Planet General Manager, West Africa Partnerships.

 By equipping essential workers with electricity through SHS units, workers can power mobile devices to ensure access to timely information; allocate more budget to medical supplies, food, and sanitation by alleviating the financial burden of paying for energy; and improve living conditions for stay-home orders in defense against COVID-19.
-For primary health care centers and GBV centers, these SHS units will ensure that their ability to deliver critical services is not hampered by unreliable power supply.
+For GBV centers, these SHS units will ensure that their ability to deliver critical services is not hampered by unreliable power supply.